SciML/DiffEqDocs.jl/docs/src/solvers/dynamical_solve.md

 choice when high accuracy, like `tol<1e-10` is necessary.
 However, `DPRKN6` is the only Runge-Kutta Nystrom method with a higher order interpolant (all default to order 3 Hermite, whereas `DPRKN6` is order 6th interpolant) and thus in cases where interpolation matters (ex: event handling) one should use `DPRKN6`.
+For very smooth problems with expensive acceleration function evaluations, `IRKN4` can be a good choice as it minimizes the number of evaluations.

 For symplectic methods, higher order algorithms are the most efficient when higher accuracy is needed, and when less accuracy is needed lower order methods do better.